11 Must Have Elements of a SEO Audit Checklist

 Lastly when in doubt you can always run your website through RoboAuditor’s SEO Audit Tool.
-The RoboAuditor tool not only checks for the above-mentioned elements but much more.
+The RoboAuditor tool not only checks for the elements mentioned above but much more.

-Before you host your website, it is extremely important that you tick off all the points on your SEO audit checklist.
+Before you host your website, it is essential that you tick off all the points on your SEO audit checklist.
 Pin up a list of the SEO audit checklist on your desk and make sure you do not miss out any of the items on the list.